Mediterranean boat people numbers soar to near 100,000 this year

 Many of the migrants are fleeing violence in Eritrea and Syria, and most travel from Libya or elsewhere in North Africa.

-“Rescued refugees and migrants have reported handing over their life savings to smugglers, in order to travel in unseaworthy and overcrowded dinghies, packed into a few meters of space without food, water or life jackets,” the UNHCR statement said.
+“Rescued refugees and migrants have reported handing over their life savings to smugglers, in order to travel in unseaworthy and overcrowded dinghies, packed into a few metres of space without food, water or life jackets,” the UNHCR statement said.
+(Editing by Jeremy Gaunt)